-In densely populated countries such as the Netherlands hundreds of kilometres of traffic gridlock, air pollution, traffic accidents and delayed public transportation are all part of the daily fare.
+In densely populated countries such as the Netherlands hundreds of kilometres of traffic gridlock, air pollution, traffic accidents and delayed public transport are all part of the daily fare.
 The MSc track Transport & Planning trains people to play a central role in resolving such problems.
-T&P engineers, for example, work on clever ideas to manage traffic flows and prevent congestion, they develop public transport systems or develop infrastructural plans.
+Transport & Planning engineers, for example, work on clever ideas to manage traffic flows and prevent congestion, they develop public transport systems and design methods to assure reliable operations, or they model and assess transport networks to improve the reliability and efficiency of transport networks.
 A characteristic of the topics on which they work is that these are often in the news and are high on the political agenda.

 In European top 5

 If you opt for the MSc track Transport & Planning in Delft, you will be studying at one of the top five European traffic research institutes.
 An institute which strives to bridge the gap between research and practice and which, for this reason, works closely with authorities and companies.

 The programme offers a challenging combination of professional practice and state-of-the-art research.
 Amongst other things you learn:

 - How to model and analyse travel demand for road and railway networks

 - How to design public transport networks and how to optimise public transport operations

 - How to model road and railway networks usage in regular and irregular conditions